 Arboretum Garden Stewards

-Sessions run from 8:30 to 11:30 a.m., unless otherwise noted.
-Meet at listed location.
+Sessions take place in the morning.
+See the table below for event times, and meet at the listed location.
 These dates are subject to change, and are not considered confirmed until the week before each session.
 It is necessary to register in advance to attend.

 Please e-mail Pamela Givens, Garden Stewards Coordinator, at firstname.lastname@example.org if you have not already attended a Garden Stewards session.